mawinkler/c1-playground/docs/add-ons/awsone.md

-# Create a simple AWS WS and V1 Playground
+# Add-On: AWS One Playground

-This Terraform project creates everything which is required to run preconfigured EC2 instances in AWS.
+The AWS One Playground is a small environment in AWS and easily created with the help of Terraform.

 All instances are based on Ubuntu Focal 20.04 with different configurations: